Recovery after a stroke: Lil's story

 “When I had the stroke, I had no idea what was happening.
 I couldn’t lift my head up or move any part of my body.
 My partner called an ambulance and I was taken to hospital.”

-Like an estimated 16 million people in the UK, Lil had high blood pressure, which is a major cause of heart attack and stroke.
+Like more than 14 million adults in the UK, Lil had high blood pressure, which is a major cause of heart attack and stroke.
 “Only a few months before the stroke, my doctor told me I had borderline high blood pressure and that I should consider taking medication to lower it.
 But she didn’t give it a big sell, so I didn’t do it.”

 Adapting to change